 STOP!
 First, do you have the right ingredients?

 So, you are thinking you would like to run this activity with the people in your lives.
 This can be your team, your family, or some other group of people you care about.
 The most important requirement for running this activity with anyone is having a relationship built on trust.

-If your relationship is surface level and are not able to be 100% honest with each other, this will not work (at least, it wont work as well).
+If your relationship is surface level and is not able to be 100% honest with each other, this will not work (at least, it won’t work as well).
 Instead, I recommend working on the bonds between these people first.